FadeSoft/Unity-Library/Assets/Formations/Readme.md

 <br>
 Mail: softwarefade@gmail.com
 <br>
 ALERT!
-You can use it for your own project.
+You can use it for your own project without any permission.